peer-open-source/xara-docs/source/user/manual/analysis/system/Umfpack.rst

 By default the ``LVALUE`` factor is 10.
 You only need to experiment with this if you get error messages back about LVALUE being too small.

+The number of threads used by this system can be altered by setting the `OMP_NUM_THREADS` environment variable.

 Example
 -------